wazo-platform/wazo-platform.org/website/blog/linear-ring-group-preview.md

 This is of course problematic for high-load deployments of the Wazo Platform, and has been a torn in the foot of many community users as well as commercial partners for a while.

 After many attempts to evaluate viable solution paths, and considering undertaking patches to the Asterisk `app_queue` module, we finally found a simpler, more viable solution for us: that of implementing the linear strategy for ring groups without relying on the `Queue` application and the `app_queue` module.

+> **Publication Note**: due to a publishing mistake, this post was left unpublished following its redaction.
+As it concerns the 24.06 release, the new 24.07 release might imply some changes to the information presented here.
+For up-to-date information on the state of this feature in the latest release, please refer to release notes and related publications for release version 24.07 or later.
+>
+> As a companion to the 24.06 sprint review blog post, here's some detail on a feature that is made available behind a feature flag in this sprint.
+>
+> The linear ring group feature is a reimplementation of our ring group feature in order to address a longstanding issue within the existing implementation.

 ## Some explanation